35th Ohio Infantry Regiment: Service

 The 35th Ohio Infantry Regiment was organized in Hamilton, Ohio and mustered in for three years service on September 20, 1861, under the command of Colonel Ferdinand Van Derveer.

 The regiment was attached to 3rd Brigade, Army of the Ohio, November–December 1861.
 3rd Brigade, 1st Division, Army of the Ohio, to September 1862.
 3rd Brigade, 1st Division, III Corps, Army of the Ohio, to November 1862.
 3rd Brigade, 3rd Division, Center, XIV Corps, Army of the Cumberland, to January 1863.
 3rd Brigade, 3rd Division, XIV Corps, Army of the Cumberland, to October 1863.
 2nd Brigade, 3rd Division, XIV Corps, to August 1864.

 The 35th Ohio Infantry mustered out of service at Chattanooga, Tennessee August 26-September 28, 1864.
 Veterans and recruits were transferred to the 18th Ohio Infantry.

 Detailed service

 1861

 Moved to Covington, Ky., September 26.
-Assigned to guard duty along the Kentucky Central Railroad.
+Was assigned to guard duty along the Kentucky Central Railroad.
 Headquarters at Cynthiana, until November.
 At Paris, Ky., until December.
 Operations about Mill Springs and Somerset, Ky., December 1–13, 1861.
 Action at Fishing Creek, near Somerset, December 8.